Sleeping with Other People: Plot

 They hang out more and eventually become best friends, confiding in each other about their dating lives as they try to move past their commitment issues.
 Strangers mistake them for a couple and their friends begin to think they are in a relationship as well.
 Jake learns that Lainey is going to re-enroll in medical school and possibly move to Michigan.
-He brings her to the birthday party of his friend's child where she meets Chris and begins seeing him to Jake's chagrin.
-Jake decides to move on and asks his boss Paula on a date.
+He brings her to the birthday party of his friend's child, where she meets Chris and begins seeing him to Jake's chagrin.
+Deciding to move on, he asks his boss Paula on a date.

 A date with Chris leads Lainey to run into Matthew and his now-pregnant wife.
 At the same time, Jake has sex with Paula and calls her Lainey.
-After their nights out, Jake and Lainey spend the night together where they realize that they are in love with each another; however, they do nothing about it, afraid to mess up their relationship.
+After their nights out, Jake and Lainey spend the night together where they realize that they are in love with each other; however, they do nothing about it, afraid to mess up their relationship.

 Lainey moves to Michigan and Jake devotes himself to Paula.
-Two months after she has left, during brunch with Paula, Jake sees Matthew and punches him in the face.
-Paula breaks up with Jake after he refers to Lainey as "my girl" and Jake is arrested.
+Two months after Lainey has left, during brunch with Paula, Jake sees Matthew and punches him in the face in front of his wife.
+Paula breaks up with Jake after he refers to Lainey as "my girl" and he is arrested.
 He calls Lainey from the police station and confesses he is still in love with her, and wants to pursue a relationship even if it fails.
 She tells him she feels the same way.

 Some time later, Matthew is suing Jake for emotional distress and refuses every settlement he offers.
-Lainey goes to see him and tells him she will tell his wife about their relationship if he does not drop the case.
-After leaving his office, Lainey meets with Jake and the two rush off to be married.
+Lainey goes to see him and tells him she will tell his wife about their relationship if he does not drop the case and accept the offered settlement.
+After leaving his office, Lainey meets with Jake and they rush off to be married.